Conceptual Designs Waiting to be Realised

 “The Weathered Tower, which stands on an unspecified rock in an undetermined desert within the GCC, would act as a ‘filter’ of the subtly abrasive but unrelenting dust and sand present at the setting, which would permeate and transcend through its ribbed torso, a slow and extended performance that would gradually begin to weather and wear off the tower’s various stratum of paint, layer by layer, revealing the green below the black, blue below the green, and the white core below the blue.
 This process would take years, decades, a century, to complete.
 The layers would reveal themselves unevenly, dependent on the whims of the prevalent winds and its changing environs.
 In time the tower’s appearance would reflect – celebrate – its age, and in its ever-morphing/ amended presence, become a connective link, a societal and cultural anchor, connecting generations.”

-Like the Japanese lacquer boxes which is handed from generation to generation where the layer wears through to reveal the colours.
+Like the Japanese lacquer boxes which are handed from generation to generation where the layer wears through to reveal the colours.

 These subtle commentaries on urban interventions give life to Thomas and Maysaa’s design interventions.
 Some of them have been displayed at various exhibitions in Doha and one of the above concepts would soon find its way to another exhibition in the later half of the year.